Following Arthur Schopenhauer's wise prescription, I am keeping busy. Thus I give you this follow-up to my Twilight Zone essay — Dave

 Moreover, in "emerging" markets (like China, Russia and Saudi Arabia) the oil companies have already been nationalized for a long time now.
 Those companies do the state's bidding, not the other way around.
 The leaders of those countries would never permit something as important as crude oil production to be manipulated by somebody outside their control.
 So we see that Klein's views are rich-nation-centric (to coin a term).

 To be sure, resistance to change by vested interests profiting from the status quo is a significant factor in humankind's near-absolute refusal to come to grips with global warming and other environmental problems.
-But special (elite) interests are not the only interests which are resistant to change.
+But special, monied interests are not the only parties who are resistant to change.
 When push comes to shove, The People will overwhelmingly side with ExxonMobil, not Greenpeace.

 In short, we are once again in Disneyland, this time the left-wing/activist/save-the-Earth version.
 And before going on, I feel compelled to say that nothing I have written here is anything other than bare-bones commonsense.
 I am constantly astonished that there is a need to explain it to some people.
 How do humans like Naomo Klein get so confused?
 (Well, I have written about that... )